isemona/Variant-Search-WebApp/README.md

 2. Provides an auto-suggest feature for entering the gene name for faster lookup.

 ## Datasource
-Data contains gene names and intergenetic regions.
+The data located in the variants.tsv file contains a sequence of genes and inter-genetic regions.
 For the purpose of this project the inter-genetic regions or blank spaces in the sequence have been removed.

-Without the intergentic regions (660 total) the file contains:
+Excluding the intergentic regions (660 total) the file contains:
-4345 Gene
+4345 Unique Genes
 47855 Variants (rows)

 ## Install requirements